Shure Aonic 50

 Should you buy it?

 If sound quality is paramount to you, and factors like features and noise cancellation take a back seat, yes.
 Buy the Shure Aonic 50 – you won’t regret it.
-But if a cheaper, more well-rounded product sounds like closer to your cup of tea,
+But if a cheaper, more well-rounded product sounds like closer to your cup of tea, buy the Sony WH-1000XM3 and don’t look back.

 - The best wireless headphones for 2020